jjjj473/VEN/README.md

   - `:transpose` to swap the current line with the next
   - `:insertfile [file]` to insert another file's contents
   - `:readonly` to toggle read-only mode
+  - `:record NAME` to start recording a macro
+  - `:stop` to stop recording
+  - `:play NAME` to play a recorded macro
+  - `:pipe CMD` to pipe the buffer through a shell command
+  - `:newwin` to open a new editor window
   - Error dialogs for failed file or command actions
   - Search dialog available from the Tools menu